-This page covers Sarus Crane habitats, behaviour and conservation, including interactions with Brolgas.
-Size, calls, locations and population numbers are in FAQ 1, and food, drinking and breeding are in FAQ 2.
-Background to Brolgas and Sarus Cranes with comparison photos is on Ozcranes Australia/New Guinea Cranes Intro page.
+This page covers Sarus Crane habitats and behaviour, including interactions with Brolgas.
+Features, locations and population numbers are in FAQ 1, food, water and breeding are in FAQ 2, and conservation is covered in FAQ 4.
+The Cranes Intro has background and comparisons including images and calls.

 Sarus Cranes need water every day and always roost beside or in shallow water at night.
 On the Atherton Tableland, far north Queensland, non-breeding flocks usually leave at dawn to feed in nearby farmland, but may loaf at the roost site for periods during the day.
 Feeding may continue after nightfall with surveys recording cranes (presumed Sarus on the basis of birds already counted in daylight) arriving at many roosts after dark.
 Since counts began in 1997, Sarus Cranes have deserted particular roosts after (and presumably due to): water levels raised in private storages; cattle removed and site overgrown with long grass (tropical pasture species 1-1.8m); tree-planting; and suburban development on lake shore.

 L: View from Hallorans Hill, Atherton.
 The surrounding ‘golden triangle’ of fertile basalt soil supports maize, peanuts, cattle pasture and more recently sugar cane.
 On average 1,700 Sarus Cranes feed here during the non-breeding season, and the large water storage (Lake Tinaroo) provides daytime rest sites and night roosts (G & J Holmes).
 R: Gulf of Carpentaria wetland with flooded grass and scattered trees, typical Sarus Crane breeding habitat (John Grant)

 Sarus vs. Brolga habitats